Verification Logic

 Debug With /pack test

-Admins can paste screenshot text into /pack test to see exactly how the scoring engine handles it.
-This is the best way to figure out whether the issue is in the OCR, the aliases, or the build spec itself.
+Admins can paste OCR-style sample text into /pack test to see exactly how the scoring engine handles it.
+For structured ESO builds, use the dashboard import/test flow with a real Markdown or TONL export.
+This is the best way to figure out whether the issue is in the evidence, aliases, parser, or build spec itself.

 Related